grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/dashboard.md

 0 for no shared crosshair or tooltip (default).
 1 for shared crosshair.
 2 for shared crosshair AND shared tooltip.

+Accepted values for `value` are 0, 1, 2

 ### fn withId